Focused Leadership: From fire-extinguishing to leading from inspiration

 - Do you sometimes feel disconnected from the people you are working with or do you have difficulties guiding them through necessary change?

 - Would you like to move from “fire extinguishing” management to a more inspiring leadership role?

 - Do you feel like you haven’t reached your full leadership potential, or would you like to align your leadership approach more with your personal values?

-A focussed leader is a leader who is truly present.
+A focused leader is a leader who is truly present.
 This leadership presence is a tangible quality.
-Those around a focussed leader see, feel and are inspired by this presence and it creates a ripple effect deep into the organisation.
+Those around a focused leader see, feel and are inspired by this presence and it creates a ripple effect deep into the organisation.

 Being a leader has never been easy but today leaders are facing unprecedented complexity and ambiguity.

-When we consider the challenges leaders face today, it’s easy to see the need for cultivating focussed leadership.
+When we consider the challenges leaders face today, it’s easy to see the need for cultivating focused leadership.